suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### SUIT_Condition_Custom

 SUIT_Condition_Custom describes any proprietary, application specific condition.
-This is encoded as a negative integer, chosen by the firmware developer, and a bstr that encodes the parameters passed to the system that evaluates the condition matching that integer.
+This is encoded as a negative integer, chosen by the firmware developer.
+If additional information must be provided to the condition, it should be encoded in a custom parameter (a nint) as described in {{secparameters}}.
 SUIT_Condition_Custom is OPTIONAL to implement.

 ### Identifiers